lambdaclass/zksync-web3-rs/README.md

 make simple_payment HOST=<host> PORT=<port> AMOUNT=<amount_to_transfer> SENDER_ADDRESS=<sender> RECEIVER_ADDRESS=<receiver> PRIVATE_KEY=<pk> NETWORK=<net>
 ```

-- `HOST`: The IP address or hostname of the L1 node where zkSync is running.
+- `HOST`: The IP address or hostname of the node.
-- `PORT`: The port number used to connect to the L1 node (usually `8545`).
+- `PORT`: The port number of the node.
-- `AMOUNT`: The amount to transfer, specified in wei.
-For example, if you want to transfer 1 ETH, specify `1000000000000000000` (which is 10^18 wei).
+- `AMOUNT`: The amount to transfer.
 - `SENDER_ADDRESS`: The address of the sender's Ethereum account, represented in hexadecimal format with the `0x` prefix.
 For example, `0x123abc...`.
 - `RECEIVER_ADDRESS`: The address of the receiver's Ethereum account, represented in hexadecimal format with the `0x` prefix.
 For example, `0x456def...`.
 - `PRIVATE_KEY`: The private key of an Ethereum account with sufficient funds to perform the transaction, represented in hexadecimal format with the `0x` prefix.